 The selective altering of media using simple photo or video editing softwares.
 Memes are a widely popular example of shallowfaked media.

 The technique of telling a single story or story experience across multiple platforms and formats using current digital technologies.

 A virtual being who streams their life on popular video platforms.
 VTubers are humans using a spectrum of consumer-ready motion capture technologies and character creation softwares, commonly in the anime aesthetic and streamed on Twitch or YouTube.

 A performance in which a virtual avatar's likeness is projected onto a virtual stage within virtual reality, synced to pre-recorded music.
 Not to be confused with a hologram concert.

-A virtual influencer is a digital character created in imaging, animation, or rendering software, then given a personality defined by a first-person view of the world, and made accessible via popular media platforms.
-They can be humanoid, doll, cartoon, anime, or another design style, so long as the being adopts an unwavering first-person personality.
+A virtual influencer is a digital character created in computer graphics software, then given a personality defined by a first-person view of the world, and made accessible on media platforms for the sake of influence.

 The computer-generated simulation of a three-dimensional image or environment that can be interacted with in a seemingly real or physical way by a person using special electronic equipment, such as a helmet with a screen inside or gloves fitted with sensors.

 A singing voice synthesizer software developed by YAMAHA.
 Vocaloid is also used to describe any character born from this software, such as Hatsune Miku.